Toei 6500 series

 The Toei 6500 series (都営6500形, Toei 6500-gata) is an electric multiple unit (EMU) train type operated by the Tokyo Metropolitan Bureau of Transportation (Toei) in Japan.

 Specifications

-The trains use SiC–VVVF technology, and are formed as eight-car sets.
+The trains use hybrid-SiC/IGBT–VVVF technology, and are formed as eight-car sets.
 The interior includes multilingual passenger information displays and security cameras.

 The design of the trains revolved around the concept of universal design.
 This is represented in various features of the trains: